washingtonyachtclub/documents/WYC_Policies.md

 12 foot long cat-rigged (having a single sail) catamarans.
 Our most beginner-friendly boats.
 They can be sailed by just one person, but they have room for additional crew as well.

 ### Single-Handed Fleet
-14 foot long cat-rigged, daggerboard (removable centerboard) dinghies that are sailed by one person..They may be rigged as a Laser Radial using a shorter Radial mast and smaller Radial sail.
+14 foot long cat-rigged, daggerboard (removable centerboard) dinghies that are sailed by one person.
+They may be rigged as a Laser Radial using a shorter Radial mast and smaller Radial sail.

 ### Double-Handed Fleet
-Beginner-friendly sloop-rigged (having two basic sail) dinghies designed to be sailed by two people (one skipper and one crew).
+Beginner-friendly sloop-rigged (having two basic sails) dinghies designed to be sailed by two people (one skipper and one crew).
 Our primary Double-Handed boats are the Flying Juniors (FJ), which are 13 foot long with a centerboard, and we also have an RS Vision (15 foot long with a centerboard) and an International 470 (I-470) (15.5 feet long with a centerboard).

 The FJ’s and RS Vision may be used for beginner instruction and Novice Ratings Tests, while the 470 may also be used for Intermediate and Skipper Ratings Tests.

 ### Performance Fleet
 High-performance sloop-rigged, centerboard dinghies.
-These boats require a Specialty Rating to sail and are represented by the E Scow.
+These boats require a Rig Rating to sail and are represented by the E Scow.

 ### Sailboard Fleet
 The Sailboard Fleet is represented by many combinations of boards, booms, masts, mast extenders, sails, and universal joints that may be rigged together and sailed by one person.
 It's governed by the [WYC Windsurf Policies](https://documents.washingtonyachtclub.org/WYC_Windsurf_Policies.pdf)